A Nonlinear Variant of Ball's Inequality: Main Section

 \subsection{Setup and Notation}

-In this paper, we shall consider fixed complete Riemannian manifolds (without boundary) $M$, $M_1$,...,$M_m$ of dimensions $n$, $n_1$,...,$n_m$.
-We shall refer to the exponential map based at a point $x$ on a manifold $e_x:T_xN\rightarrow N$.
+In this paper, we shall consider fixed Riemannian manifolds $M$, $M_1$,...,$M_m$ (without boundary) of dimensions $n$, $n_1$,...,$n_m$.
+We shall refer to the exponential map based at a point $x$ on a manifold $N$ by $e_x:T_xN\rightarrow N$.
 The injectivity radius of a point $x\in N$ is the largest number $\rho_x>0$ such that $e_x$ restricts to a diffeomorphism on the ball of radius $\rho_x$ around $0\in T_x N$.
-We shall assume that the manifolds we consider have bounded geometry, by which we mean that they have injectivity radii uniformly bounded below, by a number $\rho>0$ which we now fix, and also that both the Riemannian curvature and its covariant derivative are uniformly bounded above.
+We shall assume that the manifolds we consider have bounded geometry, by which we mean that they have injectivity radii uniformly bounded below, by a number $\rho>0$ which we now fix, and also that both the Riemannian curvature tensor and its first-order covariant derivatives have their norms uniformly bounded from above.
 For further reading about analysis on manifolds with bounded geometry, see \cite{schick2001manifolds,hebey2000nonlinear} We shall refer to a ball centred at a point $x\in M$ of radius $r>0$ on a manifold $M$ by $U_r(x)$, and refer to a ball centred at a point $v\in T_x M$ of radius $r>0$ by $V_r(v)$ (the tangent space that this ball belongs to should always be clear from context, if it is not stated explicitly).
 We shall consider submersions $B_j:M\rightarrow M_j$ $(j\in\{1,...,m\})$ that may be viewed as fixed for the entirety, and are assumed to have at least $L^\infty$ bounded derivative maps.
 Noting this, we shall denote a ball centred at $z\in M_j$ of radius $r\Vert dB_j\Vert_{L^\infty}$ by $U_{r,j}(z)$, and similarly a ball centred at $w\in T_zM_j$ of radius $r\Vert dB_j\Vert_{L^\infty}$ by $V_{r,j}(w)$, simply for the technical reason that then $\bigcap_{j=1}^mdB_j(x)^{-1}(V_{r,j}(0))\subset V_r(0)$, a property that shall prove to be useful later on.
-Similarly to the linear case, we refer to the pair $(\txtbf{B},\txtbf{p})$ as a nonlinear Brascamp--Lieb datum.
-We shall also make use of a fixed parameter $\gamma\in(0,1)$ close to $1$, The exact choice of value here is not particularly important, the reader may take $\gamma$ to be $0.9$, say, however we refrain from doing this for the sakes of clarity and good book-keeping.
-Given the importance of gaussians in the context of Brascamp--Lieb inequalities, it shall at times be useful to tailor our notation specifically for them.
-Let $(\txtbf{L},\txtbf{p})$ be a Brascamp--Lieb datum and let $\txtbf{G}=(G_j)_{j=1}^m$ be an $m$-tuple of gaussians of the form $G_j(x):=\exp(-\pi\langle A_j x,x\rangle)$, where each $A_j\in\R^{n_j\times n_j}$ is a positive-definite matrix.
-We then define $\BLg(\txtbf{L},\txtbf{p};\txtbf{A}):=\BL(\txtbf{L},\txtbf{p};\txtbf{G})$.
-We shall refer to such an $m$-tuple of symmetric positive definite matrices as a \textit{gaussian input}.
-Of course, since integrals of gaussians may be computed in terms of their underlying matrices, we have access to the following explicit formula:
+We shall also make use of a fixed parameter $\gamma\in(0,1)$ close to $1$.
+The exact choice of value here is not particularly important, the reader may take $\gamma$ to be $0.9$, say, however we refrain from doing this for the sake of clarity and good book-keeping.

 We shall always use a single bar to denote a finite dimensional norm, usually a $2$-norm, and double bars to denote an infinite dimensional norm, which we shall always specify with a subscript.
 In the case where we are taking a norm of a matrix, we shall assume that this is the induced 2-norm unless stated otherwise.
 Since we may assume that the underlying dimensions, exponents, manifolds, and the nonlinear Brascamp--Lieb datum $(\txtbf{B},\txtbf{p})$ are all fixed throughout, we shall use the relation $A\lesssim B$ to denote that there exists a constant $C>0$ depending only on these objects such that $A\leq C B$, and the relation $A\simeq B$ to denote that $A\lesssim B\lesssim A$.
 Similarly, if $y$ is some variable, $Q$ is a normed space valued function of $y$, and $f$ is a real valued function of $y$, then we shall use the the notation $Q(y)=\mathcal{O}(f(y))$ to denote that $\Vert Q(y)\Vert\lesssim f(y)$.